BestTimesToVisit.com Logo

 Cost:₱350-₱500 per day, discounts for weekly rentals.

-Cost:₱50-₱150 for short trips within General Luna, negotiable for longer distances.
+Cost:₱50-₱150 per ride within General Luna, negotiate for longer trips.

-Habal-habal (Motorcycle Taxi)
+Habal-habal (Motorcycle Taxis)

 Island Hopping Boats (Bancas)